gabem26/IT_Homelabs/README.md

 # IT_Homelabs
-Hands on practice with Active Directory/Azure, DHCP, PowerShell, Linux and most importantly troubleshooting
+Hands on practice with Active Directory/Azure, DHCP, PowerShell, and most importantly troubleshooting

 ## Lab Environment
 - **Hypervisor:** VirtualBox